acorg/slurm-pipeline/README.md

 ## TODO

-* `slurm-pipeline.py` should print the updated specification following scheduling.
-  This contains script output, task information, SLURM job ids, scheduling timestamps, etc.
-* Make `slurm-pipeline.py` be able to accept an in-progress specification so it can report on output, tasks, job ids, completion, timing, etc.
+* Make `slurm-pipeline.py` able to accept an in-progress specification so it can report on output, tasks, job ids, completion, timing, etc.
+* Add `--first-step` and `--last-step` (or similar) options to `slurm-pipeline.py` to have it only execute a subset of the steps in a specification.
+This will require an in-progress specification because earlier processing may still be in process, and so dependency information is needed.
+The job ids of dependent tasks are in the specification.
-* Make it possible to pass the names of the two environment variables to the `SlurmPipeline` constructor.
+* Make it possible to pass the names of the two environment variables (currently hard-coded as `SP_ORIGINAL_ARGS` and `SP_DEPENDENCY_ARG`) to the `SlurmPipeline` constructor.
 * Make it possible to pass a regex for matching task name and job id lines in a script's stdout to the `SlurmPipeline` constructor (instead of using the currently hard-coded `TASK: name jobid1 jobid2`).
+* (Possibly) arrange things so that scripts can write their task lines to file descriptor 3 so as not to interfere with whatever they might otherwise produce on `stdout` (or `stderr`).
+* Separate treatment of `stdout` and `stderr` from scripts.
 * Allow for steps to be error-processing ones, that handle failures in their dependencies.
 Or allow a step to have both success and failure scripts.
-* Better treatment of `stdout` and `stderr` from scripts.